izivkov/gshock-api-esp32/README.md

 ### 1. Installing the Software

 **Download the latest firmware:**
-Download the latest MicroPython firmware (.bin) file from [here](https://micropython.org/download/esp32/).
-The current version is **v1.26.0 (2025-08-09)**.
+**Flasing your device**: Follow the instructions [here](https://micropython.org/download/esp32/) to download and install the latest MicroPython firmare on your device.

-On Linux, the port is typically `/dev/ttyACM0`.
+Note: On Linux, the port is typically `/dev/ttyACM0`.

-**Install MicroPython Firmware:**
-Follow the standard instructions for erasing the flash and installing the firmware.
-Refer to the sources at the end for detailed steps.

 **Deploy the Server Software:**
 Sync project files to the ESP32: